Verbal subgroup

 In mathematics, in the area of abstract algebra known as group theory, a verbal subgroup is a subgroup of a group that is generated by all elements that can be formed by substituting group elements for variables in a given set of words.
+For example, given the word $x^2$, the corresponding verbal subgroup is the group generated by all squares.